ahopgood/Debendency/README.md

 ```
 ## Example usage
-* `debendency -p jq` fetch dependencies
+* `./debendency -p jq` fetch dependencies
-* `debendency -p jq -d` fetch dependencies and create an output diagram of the flow of dependencies
+* `./debendency -p jq -d` fetch dependencies and create an output diagram of the flow of dependencies
+* `./debendency -p jq -d -e` fetch dependencies and create an output diagram of the flow of dependencies, **excluding** dependencies already installed.
 *
 ## Building
 ```